Tatiana-Golub/eCommerce-Application-backup/README.md

 To support consistent development workflows, the project includes a variety of helpful scripts.
 These scripts are defined in `package.json` and are used to run, test, lint, format, and prepare code for production.

 - `npm run test`
-  Runs unit tests using Jest.
+  Runs unit tests using Vitest.
 Ensures individual components and functions behave as expected.
+- `npm run test:watch`
+  Runs tests in watch mode (reruns on file changes).
+- `npm run test:report`
+  Runs tests and generates a coverage report.
 - `npm run lint`
   Runs ESLint across the codebase to catch code quality and stylistic issues.
 - `npm run format`